 - Next, check how much money you still owe on the loan to determine if you have positive or negative equity in the vehicle.
 Confirm your payoff balance online or call your lender.
 If the vehicle’s value is higher than the payoff amount, you have positive equity in the car, and you’ll get the difference back as a check from the lender.
 However, you may find the car’s payoff amount is higher than its value; in this scenario, you have negative equity and will need to pay the difference when you close the loan and sell the car.

-- Call your lending institution to determine the best way to close out the car loan.
+- When you’re ready to sell, call your lending institution to determine the best way to close out the car loan.
 At the same time, ask about obtaining a lien release, which states that there are no outstanding loan obligations on your car.

 - If you owe more on your loan than you can readily pay prior to a sale, it’s possible to close the loan and transfer ownership at the same time.

-- If neither of these options is satisfactory, conduct the sale at the lien-holding institution.
-The seller can pay off the loan balance with the sale proceeds and immediately sign over the title to the new owner.
+- When selling to a private party, you may want to conduct the sale at the lien-holding institution.
+Here, you can pay off the loan balance with the sale proceeds and immediately sign over the title to the new owner.
 Call the lending institution beforehand to facilitate this transaction.
-If the lien holder is out of state, obtain a temporary operating permit from your state’s Department of Motor Vehicles.
-Once the loan is paid off, you can then send the signed title to the new owner.
+If the lien holder is out of state, obtain a temporary operating permit from your state’s department of motor vehicles.
+Once the loan is paid off, you can send the signed title to the new owner.
 While this option may involve more faith by the buyer, remind them that it’s also in your best interest to transfer the title as soon as possible to eliminate personal liability.

 - Leased cars represent a different situation.
-If you want to transfer your current lease to a new owner, we recommend using a lease-transfer service.
+If you want to get out of your current lease by transferring it to a new owner, we recommend using a lease-transfer service.